 Radiation therapy is usually given after BCS.
 Women may consider BCS without radiation therapy if they are at least 70 years old and ALL of the following are true:

 - The tumor was 2 cm or less across and it has been completely removed.

 - The tumor contains hormone receptors and hormone therapy is given.

-- None of the lymph nodes that were removed contained cancer.
+- None of the lymph nodes removed contained cancer.

 Some women who do not meet these criteria may be tempted to avoid radiation, but studies have shown that not getting radiation increases the chances of the cancer coming back.

-If the tumor is smaller than 1 cm (about 1/2 inch) across, adjuvant chemo is not usually offered.
-Some doctors may suggest chemo if a cancer smaller than 1 cm has any unfavorable features (such as being high-grade, hormone receptor–negative, HER2-positive, or having a high score on one of the gene panels like Oncotype Dx).
+If the tumor is smaller than 1 cm (about ½ inch) across, adjuvant chemo is not usually offered.
+Some doctors may suggest chemo if a cancer smaller than 1 cm has any unfavorable features (such as being high-grade, hormone receptor–negative, HER2-positive, or having a high score on a gene panel like Oncotype Dx).
 Adjuvant chemo is usually recommended for larger tumors.